mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

 - SMS exists (`send-sms.js`) but is OFF by default.
 Do not add an SMS send branch to a new tool unless explicitly decided.
 The `providers.notify_sms` column and `notifications.channel = 'sms'` support it for later.
+- DECISION (current): patient-facing delivery is EMAIL ONLY.
+Nothing is sent via SMS to anyone at this time.
+This includes the Assessment Tool / screener-sender (patient gets the screener link by email; they can open it on a phone if they want).
+Rationale: email is not subject to TCPA, so email-only sidesteps the texting-consent question entirely.
+SMS is a possible FUTURE feature, deferred as a deliberate scoped build.
+Open question to resolve with counsel before any SMS
+  ships: can we rely on the clinician obtaining TCPA consent from the patient (BAA requiring the clinician to represent they did), or must the platform capture that consent itself.
+Until that is answered and SMS is deliberately turned on, do not wire any tool to send SMS.

 ---